-4th of July Fireworks in downtown Wisconsin Rapids
+4th of July Fireworks

 The Wisconsin Rapids' 4th of July fireworks celebration is a community tradition that area residents have enjoyed for decades.
-It is especially important for the young people of our community, as a social event bringing people downtown on the riverfront.
+It is especially important for the young people of our community, as a social event bringing people to the Downtown Riverfront District.
 In early 2006, Wisconsin Rapids cut \$22,000 in funding for its 4th of July fireworks show from the City's budget.
-As a result, Incourage organized and continues to lead the Teen Fireworks Committee, an initiative created to help youth develop leadership skills and reach out to area municipalities, businesses, organizations and individuals for their support.
+As a result, Incourage organized the Teen Fireworks Committee, an initiative created to help youth develop leadership skills and reach out to area municipalities, businesses, organizations and individuals for their support.
+This group is now part of the Mayor's Youth Council.

-With the community's support, the Teen Fireworks Committee has been responsible for the past ten July 4th fireworks celebrations.
-Since 2006, 46 teens have been part of the committee, raising a total of more than \$200,000.
+With the community's support, the Teen Fireworks Committee has been responsible for the past 12 July 4th fireworks celebrations.
+Since 2006, over 50 teens have been part of the committee, raising a total of more than \$200,000.
 The Teen Fireworks Committee is made up of teens from four area high schools: Assumption, Lincoln, Nekoosa and Port Edwards.
 Each year 14 teens from the local area contribute about 10 hours each, to ensure a collaborative community fireworks celebration for the 4th of July.